 Cidny Bullens is a two-time Grammy nominee whose 40-year career in the music business began auspiciously- working with Elton John, Bob Dylan, Gene Clark, Rod Stewart, The Alpha Band, and Pop producer/writer Bob Crewe.
 She also sang three lead vocals on the movie soundtrack of Grease, then recorded her own critically acclaimed album 1979's Desire Wire, which earned her a Grammy nomination and catapulted Cindy into the international spotlight.

 Then in March of 1996, Cindy lost her 11 year-old daughter Jessie to cancer.
-That tragedy inspired Cindy to write and record her widely acclaimed 1999 CD Somewhere Between Heaven and Earth, featuring appearances by Bonnie Raitt, Lucinda Williams, Bryan Adams, Beth Neilson Chapman, Rodney Crowell, and a haunting duet with her elder daughter, Reid Crewe.
+That tragedy, over the following two years, inspired Cindy to write and record her widely acclaimed 1999 CD Somewhere Between Heaven and Earth, featuring appearances by Bonnie Raitt, Lucinda Williams, Bryan Adams, Beth Neilson Chapman, Rodney Crowell, and a haunting duet with her elder daughter, Reid Crewe.

 With that release, Cindy received worldwide attention from press, radio, and television, including NBC's Today Show, CBS This Morning, Conan O'Brien Late Night, The New York Times, People Magazine, Rolling Stone and many more.
 The CD also received the Best Rock Album award in 2000 by the AFIM Independent Music Association.

-In 2007, Cindy formed the upstart and uprising super-trio The Refugees with Wendy Waldman and Deborah Holland.
-These three artists have been tearing it up together across North America.
+In 2007, Cindy formed the upstart and uprising super-trio The Refugees with award winning singer//songwriter Wendy Waldman and Animal Logic's Deborah Holland.
+These three artists toured for eight years, tearing it up together across North America.
 Their first CD Unbound was released in 2009 and their second CD THREE in 2012.
-The Refugees recently began work on their third album in Los Angeles—to be released some time in 2016.
+The Refugees have been writing and recording new songs in Los Angeles over the past couple of years—to be released some time in 2019.